jdjakub/phd-thesis/ch-bl.md

 ## Temporary Infrastructure in BootstrapLab

 On its own, our chosen platform for BootstrapLab only has one way to view parts of the state: issuing \ac{JS} commands via the developer console to poll a current value.
 This is almost as tedious as toggling switches on the Altair.
-Being able to see a live view of all of the state would be a highly useful facility early on (recall Section\ \ref{web-pages-web-apps-and-browsers} in which we praised the browser's Element Inspector).
+Being able to see a live view of all of the state would be a highly useful facility early on; recall Section\ \ref{web-pages-web-apps-and-browsers} in which we praised the browser's Element Inspector.
 In this case, "Avoid Boilerplate" (Force\ \ref{avoid-bp}) won relative to "Escape The Platform" (Force\ \ref{escape-plaf}); we capture this as Heuristic\ \ref{plaf-ed}.
 We implemented a tree view in the substrate based on an existing \ac{JS} library.
 State editing can continue to be done via the console (see Figure\ \ref{fig:three-cols}).

 \begin{heuristic}[Platform editor]
 \label{plaf-ed}